rybla/shape-lang/design/Transformations.md

 If an argument no longer fits, put it in a hole so that the user remembers that it was there, but the code still typechecks.

+[henry] The insight here is the mirror-like relationship between filling and
+digging:

+- When typechecking after a fill, a unification between a hole and a term produces a substitution that also fills the hole with the term.
+- When typechecking after a dig, a unification between a hole and a term produces a replacement that also digs the term.

 ## Modify an in place lambda as a result of an argument change

 _STATUS:_ probably don't want